stjudecloud/docs/source/guides/data/fill-out-daa.rst

 Where Can I Find This Document?
 -------------------------------
-You can find this document on the last step of :ref:`request-data`.
+You can find this document on the last step of :ref:`request-data`, or you can download a copy here.

+:download:`St. Jude Cloud Data Access Agreement <../../resources/OfficialDataAccessAgreement_Apr2018.pdf>`

 Why Do I Need to Sign This Document?